mdaum/NestJSNpmLinkBug/README.md

 As a courtesy, `link` and `unlink` scripts are provided in project root.

 Two run scripts for ModuleB `npm run startLinked` and `npm run startUnlinked`.

+After starting ModuleB, sending a GET request to `http://localhost:3000/say/badWord` will result in a BadRequestException being thrown, which has an error code of 400.

 It can be observed that Exceptions thrown in the unlinked version will result in the desired Error Code.
 In the linked version, it will result in a 500.
 Example output below:

 ```